project-ryoma/ryoma/README.md

 5. Customer#000103834 - Total Purchases: $6,397,480.12
 ```

-## Use Aita Lab
+## Use Ryoma Lab
-Aita lab is an application that allows you to interact with your data and AI models in UI.
+Ryoma lab is an application that allows you to interact with your data and AI models in UI.
-The aita lab is built with [Reflex](https://reflex.dev/).
+The ryoma lab is built with [Reflex](https://reflex.dev/).

-1. Create Aita lab configuration file `rxconfig.py` in your project:
+1. Create Ryoma lab configuration file `rxconfig.py` in your project:
 ```python
 import logging